 Theorem 2.4.
-Let Γ be an anti-connected graph with at least two vertices, and let $1 \neq G < A(\Gamma)$ be a normal subgroup.
+Let Γ be a connected and anti-connected graph with at least two vertices, and let $1 \neq G < A(\Gamma)$ be a normal subgroup.
 Then G contains a loxodromic element of $A(\Gamma)$.

 It is very easy to produce counterexamples to Theorem 2.4 if one omits the hypothesis that Γ be anti-connected.